NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 <circle id="NODE_X" cx=0 cy=0 r=10></circle>
 ```

+ - The CSS definitions must be within a `use` block decorated by a dot and the ontology class name (here `NODE_X`).
+ - The ontology class name **must** appear in `id` for the shape as well as the class for `use` elements.

 {:.p-note}
-The CSS definitions must be within a `use` block decorated by a dot and the ontology class name (here `NODE_X`).

-{:.p-note}
-The CSS block must be enclosed in a `<style>` tag.

-{:.p-note}
-The class name must match the `id` as well as `use` elements.

-{:.p-warning}
 It is also possible to write style rules directly inside the shape definitions.
-This works in principle, but can cause problems during selections on the graph page.
+This can be useful for compound shape, but note that it can cause problems during
+selections on the graph page.

 ### Styling links